AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 1. Add the `config.vm.network` method call as described above inside the configuration block (i.e., immediately following the `config.vm.box` line), then save the file.
 1. Repeat the first two steps for your Ubuntu Xenial Vagrant project, as well.

-Your Vagrant projects are now configured. :) You're ready to begin the practice lab.
+Your Vagrant projects are now configured. :)

+## Virtual machine startup

+With your `Vagrantfile`s written, you're ready to start up the virtual machines they describe.
+A number of additional things happen the very first time you turn on the virtual machines in a Vagrant project.
+This may include downloading their Vagrant boxes from the Internet as well as performing Vagrant's own initial setup of the virtual machine's operating system and user accounts.
+This often means that the first time you boot a virtual machine with Vagrant, it can take a bit more time than most subsequent startups.

+> :construction: TK-TODO

 # Practice